spendierk/2023-ORNL-TKET/README.md

 ## This repository contains the notebook for the "TKET User Features" section of the Quantinuum workshop.

 ## Installation
-The requirements to run the notebook.
+The requirements to run the notebook are [here](https://github.com/spendierk/2023-ORNL-TKET/blob/main/requirements.txt).

 Problems?
 See this support page -> https://cqcl.github.io/tket/pytket/api/install.html and https://jupyter.org/install

 ## Useful links to `pytket` documentation